RzgarHosseini/R-CBN/README.md

 # R-CBN
-The codes and data including details of the pipeline will be provided soon.
+The codes and data including the details of the pipeline will be provided soon.